-If you’re going to some of the bigger cities in Tamil Nadu, like Chennai, Madurai, and Trichy, also have a look at Oyo Rooms and Zo Rooms, which review independent hotels and allow them to join the site only if they meet the requirements (like having clean linens, free WiFi, AC rooms etc).
+If you’re going to some of the bigger cities in Tamil Nadu, like Chennai, Madurai, and Trichy, also have a look at Oyo Rooms, which reviews independent hotels and allow them to join the site only if they meet the requirements (like having clean linens, free WiFi, AC rooms etc).

 Just be warned that we found almost universally that the pictures and descriptions of Tamil Nadu hotels online did not match the hotels AT ALL in real life.
 Usually, the pictures online were of the hotels when they were brand new, and now it’s 10 years later, with no maintenance in between.

 The complexity online is only the beginning.
 There are zillions of hotels available in Tamil Nadu, even in the smaller towns, and many of these are not online at all.
 Many of them are also filthy, uncomfortable, and insalubrious places to spend the night.
 However, in most places we went, there were also a few hidden gems to be discovered.

 Our best finds all came from just showing up in town, with a vague idea of where most of the hotels were clustered.
 Then, we then looked around until we found the good ones.

 If you don’t want to spend half of your trip to Tamil Nadu going in and out of different hotel rooms, our guide to finding the best Tamil Nadu hotels and restaurants is a good place to start.